lextoumbourou/notes/notes/permanent/The Case For Story-Focused Standups.md

 summary: Start the day by focusing on the work.
 ---

-Story-focused (or story-by-story) standups work like this: every morning, the host walks us through each in-progress story on the board (physical or digital) from right to left (closest to release first), with assignees giving a brief update.
+Story-focused (or story-by-story) standups work like this: every morning, the host walks us through each in-progress story on the board from right to left (closest to release first), with assignees giving a brief update.
 We take turns hosting the meeting.

 In contrast, a person-focused standup, also known as person-by-person or Three Questions  [^1], has each team member answering three questions: "What did you work on today?", "What did you work on yesterday?" and "Are there any blockers?".
-The host selects who speaks next (or creates a system for it).
+The host selects who speaks next or creates a system for it.

-In either case, we aim to finish standup in 15 minutes or less.
-The host politely tries to wrap up long-winded status updates and organizes follow-up discussions.

-I think story-focused daily standups are almost always better, having tried both at times throughout my career, for three reasons:
+I think story-focused daily standups are almost always better, having tried both at times throughout my career, for three key reasons.

 **Story-focused reminds us every day of what we're trying to achieve**